JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 1.10 introduces a "pidfile" (process id file) locking mechanism that orchestrates it such that only one Julia process will work to precompile a given cache file, where a cache file is specific to the Julia setup that is being targeted during precompilation.

-This arrangement benefits both local users, whom may be running multiple processes at once, and high performance computing users who may be running hundreds of workers with the same shared depot.
+This arrangement benefits both local users, who may be running multiple processes at once, and high-performance computing users who may be running hundreds of workers with the same shared depot.

 ## Parallel precompile on using

 *Ian Butterworth*

 While `Pkg` automatically precompiles dependencies in parallel after installation, precompilation that happens at `using/import` time has previously been serial, precompiling one dependency at a time.

 When developing a package users can end up hitting precompilation during load time, and if code changes in developed packages are deep in the dependency tree of the package being loaded the serial precompile process can be particularly slow.